Skip to Main Content

 Citing Sources

-Citing Sources Matters
+Why Does Citing Sources Matter?

 When you write a research paper, you use information and facts from a variety of resources to support your own ideas or to help you develop new ones.
 Books, articles, videos, interviews, and Web sites are some examples of sources you might use.